invisibleroads/invisibleroads-tutorials/life-workshops-run.rst

 Review agenda
 ^^^^^^^^^^^^^
-Review the agenda of topics at the beginning and have a visual roadmap readily available so people can see where each topic fits in a broader context.  [#EricLee]_
+Review the agenda of topics at the beginning and have a visual roadmap readily available so people can see where each topic fits in a broader context.

 Maximize one-on-one interaction